Karami-m/karami-m.github.io/README.md

 <summary> Abstract </summary>
   Most real-world graphs exhibit a hierarchical structure, which is often overlooked by existing graph generation methods.
-To address this limitation, we propose a novel graph generative network that captures **the hierarchical nature of graphs** and successively **generates the graph sub-structures in a coarse-to-fine fashion**.
+To address this limitation, we propose a novel graph generative network that captures the hierarchical nature of graphs and successively generates the graph sub-structures in a coarse-to-fine fashion.
 At each level of hierarchy, this model generates communities in parallel, followed by the prediction of cross-edges between communities using a separate model.
-This modular approach results in a **highly scalable graph generative network**.
+This modular approach results in a highly scalable graph generative network.

-  Moreover, we model the output distribution of edges in the hierarchical graph with a _multinomial distribution_ and derive **a recursive factorization for this distribution**, enabling us to generate sub-graphs with integer-valued edge weights in an autoregressive approach.
+  Moreover, we model the output distribution of edges in the hierarchical graph with a multinomial distribution and derive a recursive factorization for this distribution, enabling us to generate sub-graphs with integer-valued edge weights in an autoregressive approach.
 Empirical studies demonstrate that the proposed generative model can effectively capture both local and global properties of graphs